casey/just/README.md

   echo {{x}}
 ```

-It is possible to use shell variables, but there’s another problem.
-Every recipe line is run by a new shell instance, so variables set in one line won’t be set in the next:
+It is possible to use shell variables, but there's another problem.
+Every recipe line is run by a new shell instance, so variables set in one line won't be set in the next:

 ```make
 foo: